Governors and Delegates

 gabinete@sema.ma.gov.br

-Deputy Secretary of Environment and Natural Resources
+Deputy Secretary of Environmental Resources

 diego.ricci@sema.ma.gov.br